On the depth r Bernstein projector

 {\bf Step 6.} Since an element of $Z_G$ is determined by its action on irreducible representations, it follows from Steps 4 and 5 that $z=\Pi_r$ (see \re{idemp} for a more direct argument). \end{proof} \end{Emp}

-\begin{Emp} Using the arguments, described above, we can give both an alternative proof of the existence of the decomposition $R(G)=R(G)_{\leq r}\oplus R(G)_{>r}$ and a more direct proof of the equality $z=\Pi_r$.
+\begin{Emp} Using the arguments, described above, we can give both an alternative proof of the decomposition $R(G)=R(G)_{\leq r}\oplus R(G)_{>r}$ and a more direct proof of the equality $z=\Pi_r$.
 We do it in two steps.

 (I) The element $z\in Z_G$, constructed in Step 2 of \re{pfexplicit}, is idempotent.